cakephp/docs/en/development/routing.rst

 ====================

 Routes in an application are configured in ``App/Config/routes.php``.
-This file is included by the :php:class:`Dispatcher` when handling routes and allows you to define application specific routes you want used.
 Routes declared in this file are processed top to bottom when incoming requests are matched.
 This means that the order you place routes can affect how routes are parsed.
 It's generally a good idea to place most frequently visited routes at the top of the routes file if possible.
 This will